Day 359-365 / 365 Days of Fulfillment Blog

 “Fight Your way through the Post Holiday Haze”

 And finally, a great way to protect yourself from the post holiday craziness and haze is to set yourself up for some new excitement relatively soon after Christmas.
-It’s easy to get all worked up over the holidays, only to completely embrace the relaxation afterwards, with little to be excited about once it’s all over.
+It’s easy to get all worked up over the holidays, only to dive into relaxation mode afterwards, with little to be excited about once it’s all over.
 To prevent the post Holiday blues and boredom, set up resolutions, and/or plan a fun night a couple weeks down the road, or a trip a couple months away.
 Have something to get you back on track and excited for what’s to come; this will make embracing the present moment and easing back into a productive routine more enjoyable.

 359/365 – December 26